oneshotenjoyer/spawnbox-docs/basics/adding-input.md

 # Keys include:
 # Numbers, the alphabet keys, UP, DOWN, LEFT, RIGHT,
 # F1-15, LALT, RALT, LSHIFT, RSHIFT, LCTRL, RCTRL,
-# HOME, DELETE, INSERT, END, SPACE & PLUS.
+# HOME, DELETE, INSERT, RETURN, SPACE & PLUS.

 # Because of how input.keys is implemented, key has to be the regular name for the key, in caps.
 Not including the number keys.